Gansu: Agriculture

-Due to poor natural conditions such as aridness, Gansu is one of the Chinese provinces with smallest per capita area of arable land.
+Due to poor natural conditions such as aridness, Gansu is one of the Chinese provinces with the smallest per capita area of arable land.
 Agricultural production includes cotton, linseed oil, maize, melons (such as the honeydew melon, known locally as the Bailan melon), millet, and wheat.
 Gansu is known as a source for wild medicinal herbs which are used in Chinese medicine.
 However, pollution by heavy metals, such as cadmium in irrigation water, has resulted in the poisoning of many acres of agricultural land.
 The extent and nature of the heavy metal pollution is considered a state secret.

 Industry

 The industrial sector in Gansu was developed after completion of the Longhai railway in 1953 and blueprinted in the first five-year plan of China.
 It was a major recipient of China's investment in industrial capacity during the Third Front campaign.

 Until 2014, the industrial sector contributed the most to Gansu's economy.
 The most important industries are petrochemicals, non-ferrous metallurgy, machinery and electronics.
 The province is also an important base for wind and solar power.
 As a result of environmental protection policies, the industry sector is not growing.
 The manufacturing sector has been shrinking for several years and has low investment numbers.

 In 2023, TMSR-LF1, an experimental molten salt nuclear breeder reactor, achieved criticality.

 As stipulated in the country's 12th Five Year Plan, the local government of Gansu hopes to grow the province's GDP by 10% annually by focusing investments on five pillar industries: renewable energy, coal, chemicals, nonferrous metals, pharmaceuticals and services.